-9) He was hailed as the “New Electronic Messiah” by the Economist in 1995 and often compared with Bill Gates.
+9) He was hailed as the “New Electronic Messiah” by the Economist in 1995 and often compared to Bill Gates.

 10) On 9th September 1999, Andreessen, along with Ben Horowitz and other friends, formed Loudcloud, which created Opsware, an Internet watchdog, used to monitor and oversee Web sites and was picked up by the likes of Nike, Blockbuster Entertainment, Ford Motor Company and UK postal system.
 They were also one of the first to talk about cloud computing and offer Software as a Service(SaaS) computing with an Infrastructure as a Service(IaaS) model.
 In 2003, the company got renamed as Opsware and was bought over by HP for $1.6 billion in cash ($14.25 per share) on 21st September 2007.

-11) Launched in October 2005, Marc along with Gina Bianchini co-founded Ning, an online platform for people and organizations to create custom specialized social networks.
+11) Launched in October 2005, Marc along with Gina Bianchini co-founded Ning, an online platform for people and organisations to create custom specialised social networks.
 On 21 September 2011, Ning was acquired by Glam Media for $150 million.
 Today, Ning powers over 17,089 live websites of the 41,435 websites that have used Ning till date.

 10) Marc serves on company boards like eBay and HP of the many others.